KeyboardKit/website/collections/_features/Buttons.md

 ## Keyboard Button

-The ``KeyboardButton`` namespace defines button views that help you mimic native keyboard buttons:
+The ``KeyboardButton`` namespace has style-based views that help you mimic native keyboard buttons:

 - ``Button`` renders actions and custom view as a keyboard button.
 - ``Content`` renders the keyboard button content for an action.